-The musician posted a slew of tweets on Wednesday, praising President Donald Trump calling him his "brother" who shares his "dragon energy."
+The musician posted a slew of tweets in April, praising President Donald Trump calling him his “brother” who shares his “dragon energy.”
 West also tweeted out a picture of a MAGA hat, which appears to be signed by Trump.

 “Thank you Kanye, very cool!”
 Trump tweeted, linking to the musician’s post on the social media platform from earlier in the day.

 The tweets come one week after West rejoined the platform.
 But it’s not the first time the rapper, who is married to Kim Kardashian, has been political.